×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Rio Dulce, can be an exciting adventure.
 Here are some steps to guide you through the process.
 Firstly, you should research the area thoroughly.
 This can be done online or by visiting the area in person.
 Look for information about the cost of living, safety, and the amenities available.
 Next, decide on the type of accommodation you want.
 This could be a house, an apartment, or a room in a shared house.
 Consider your budget, the number of people you'll be living with, and your personal preferences.
 Once you have a clear idea of what you're looking for, start your search.
 Websites like Airbnb, Booking.com, and Expedia can be useful for short-term rentals.
 For longer-term options, check out local real estate websites or Facebook groups.
 If you're in Rio Dulce, visit local real estate agencies.
 They can provide you with listings and arrange viewings.
 It's also worth asking locals for recommendations.
 They may know of places that aren't listed online.
 When you find a place you're interested in, arrange a viewing.
 This will give you a chance to check the condition of the property, ask questions, and negotiate the price.
 Before signing a lease, make sure you understand all the terms and conditions.
 If you're not fluent in Spanish, consider hiring a translator or a local lawyer to help you.
 Finally, once you've found your perfect place and signed the lease, you'll need to arrange utilities and internet if they're not included in the rent.
 You can do this through local providers.
 Remember, finding a place to live in a new country can take time and patience.
-But with careful planning and research, you can find a great place to live in Rio Dulce, Guatemala," explained one person living in Rio Dulce, Guatemala.
+But with careful planning and research, you can find a great place to live in Rio Dulce, Guatemala," remarked one foreigner who made the move to Rio Dulce.

 What is a typical expat home or apartment like in Rio Dulce?